 Are money market funds safe?

 Money market funds are relatively safe in that they invest in low-risk securities with short-term maturities.
 That said, they are still an investment in securities which can lose value.
-Money market funds are usually considered to be sake investments, but it’s important to remember that these investments are intended for the the short term.
+Money market funds are usually considered to be safe investments, but it’s important to remember that these investments are intended for the short term.
 With maturities of 13 months or less, the funds stay liquid and allow you better access to your money than longer-term investments.
-A crucial distinction investors must makes is the difference between money-market funds vs. money-market accounts.
+A crucial distinction investors must make is the difference between money market funds vs. money market accounts.